 Lewis, and won numerous banjo contests during his teens.
-Our guitarist, Anna Davis has been playing in bluegrass bands since
+Our guitarist, Anna Davis Cumbee has been playing in bluegrass bands

-she was 13.
+since she was 13.
 In 2008, she won the banjo contest at the Congaree Bluegrass Festival at the age of 16.
-Multi-instrumentalist

-learned from local SC fiddlers including Pappy Sherrill and Vernon Riddle, and has been playing a driving style of old time and
+Fiddler Ashley Carder learned from local SC fiddlers including Pappy Sherrill and Vernon Riddle, and has been playing a driving

-If you are in need of a square dance complete with a veteran caller, we will team up with our friend Pete LaBerge, who has been calling
+If you want a square dance complete with a veteran caller, we team up with our friend Pete LaBerge, who has been calling

 Come to a Palmetto Blue Band show.
 You will not be disappointed!